PetoLau/jekyll-now/_posts/2017-01-20-Analyzing-double-seasonal-time-series-with-GAM.md

 With this, I would like to end main part of this tutorial and conclude it with some remarks.

-In the begging of the post, motivation and the theory behind GAM method was introduced.
+In the beginning of the post, motivation and the theory behind GAM method was introduced.
 Next, the analytical (**magical**) part continued with explaining various features of the package `mgcv`.
 Different types of **interactions** were showed and analyzed.
 Next, consideration about the correctness of an autoregressive model for errors was discussed.
 In the end, I tried to make a big view of a behavior of **GAMs** by animations of its performance on **double seasonal time series**.

 Everything that was said implies these advantages and disadvantages of using **GAM** for your problem: